Life as C.B.

 digital video installation2015

-I made Life as C.B. whilst undertaking a residency at the Cité internationale des arts in Paris.
-Back home in Tasmania I was previously employed as a video editor for the Museum of Old and New Art in Hobart on the work The Life of C.B.
-The work engaged Christian Boltanski in an eight year commission which continuously records his studio in Paris and streams the footage to the musuem in Tasmania, - one camera live, one with a 12 hour delay and one a loop of ‘highlights’ from the past month.
+Life as C.B. was made whilst in residence at the Cité internationale des arts in Paris.
+Back home in Tasmania I was employed as a video editor at the Museum of Old and New Art on the work The Life of C.B.
+The work engaged Christian Boltanski in an eight year commission which continuously records his studio in Paris and streams the footage to the musuem in Tasmania - one camera live, one with a 12 hour delay and one a loop of ‘highlights’ from the past month.
 I worked with a team that complied these highlights loops.

 Here in Paris as an artist in my own right I put myself in Boltanski’s shoes, re-arranging my studio to mimic his own and re-enacting his working practice from memory.
 As Boltanski himself claims ‘I just sit around all day waiting for ideas to come to me’.